 Argos – I hadn’t heard of Argos before I moved to London, and I’m so glad that a friend mentioned it to me!
 Argos is an online retailer where you can purchase various odds and ends that you might need such as bedding or kitchen for a very affordable price.
 At the beginning of the school year, I had to purchase some pots and pans for our kitchen and I was able to score a whole set of 5 for just £20!
 With Argos, you can have your purchases delivered, or in many cases, you can have them ready to pick them up that same day at your local Argos store.

 Tesco Club Card – I do most of my grocery shopping at my local Tesco Metro.
 When I moved to London and found my local Tesco, one of the first things I did was sign up for the Tesco Club Card.
 You can do it right online or on your phone for free, and it won’t take more than five minutes.
-With your Tesco Club card, you earn points with every shop and you are able to redeem those points towards some money off of future purchases.
+With your Tesco Club card, you get certain food and goods at a ‘Clubcard price’ which means its slightly discounted to the full price.
 Every little bit counts!
 Other supermarkets also do their own version of a loyalty card.

 FLATSHARING OR GUARDIAN HOUSING